mogu-lab/mogu-lab.github.io/pages/index.md

 <div class="row">
 <div markdown="1" class="col-lg-6 about-box">

 We see clinicians' insights and lived experiences as invaluable.
-As such, our work **does not** look to replace clinicians, but instead, to develop effective **clinician-AI collaboration** by finding new ways to **meaningfully incorporate** their expertise into our methods.
+As such, our work **does not** look to replace clinicians, but instead, to develop effective **clinician-AI collaboration** by finding new ways to **meaningfully incorporate** their expertise into ML systems.

 </div>
 <div class="col-lg-6 about-box">